Scleverlin/Parallel-Prefix-Adders-Generator/README.md

 ```

 # etc
-It might generate uncorrect circuits, but in my test all circuits works well.
+It might generate uncorrect circuits, but in my test all circuits work well.
 If you use it in your project or paper, please cite this repository and my paper:
 To appear.